 Review the CO MDI model budget template.
 This outlines what services may be provided in what setting for the CO MDI model (medical room or dental room).
 It lists current codes for each setting.
 It also provides guidance on understanding reimbursement rates for CDT codes, eligibility criteria, and permitted frequencies.
 These details can change regularly, so it is best to confirm all details frequently.

 Stay up-to-date on changes.
 One of the hardest things about coding and billing, particularly for Medicaid, is keeping up-to-date on changes to the codes, criteria, documentation requirements, and frequencies allowed.
 Your hygienist and billers should check the Medicaid ORM on a regular basis.
-S/he should also check with other insurers occasionally to remain informed of changes.
+They should also check with other insurers occasionally to remain informed of changes.

 Train the coders and billers: Invite your coders and billers to be on your medical-dental integration team.
 Explain your project’s vision, goals, and model to them.
 The more they know about the project, the better they can identify questionable items, help problem solve, and feel comfortable contacting you if there is an issue.
 The coders and billers will want to know: